API Reference

 Autopilot's matching algorithm consistently refines its precision.
 This is achieved through active feedback and continuous improvement of the underlying NLP model.

-Calls to autopilot requires that the user specifies a domain.
-Domains represent a collection of data and model, defined for specific use cases, and restricts the sources used for matching emission factors.
-You can use the source and exclude_source parameters in the request body to define which sources to include or exclude, as long as they are part of the sources available for the chosen domain (see table below).
+As Autopilot is powered by machine learning models, our models have pre-defined restrictions to improve match quality and relevance based on their training and optimization.
+You can use the source and exclude_source parameters in the request body to define which sources to include or exclude, as long as they are part of the sources available for the chosen model (see table below).

 ValueDescriptionDatasetsSources